lurchmath/lde/src/experimental/readme2.md

 ### V. Process the Document <span style='font-family:monospace;font-size:9pt'>(see [processDoc()](global-validation-lab.js#L1))</span>
 1. Process Domains <span style='font-family:monospace;font-size:9pt'>(see [processDomains()](global-validation-lab.js#L1))</span>
    1. for each formula, cache the domain in `.domain`, the maximal weeny expressions in `.weenies`, avoiding forbidden weenies, and mark anything `.finished` that can no longer be instantiated (because it has only forbidden metavars or no metavars)
-   2. if the domain is empty mark the formula asA 'Inst' and unmark it as a 'Rule'
+   2. if the domain is empty mark the formula asA `Inst` and unmark it as a `Rule`

 2. Process Hints <span style='font-family:monospace;font-size:9pt'>(see [processHints()](global-validation-lab.js#L1))</span>
    1. process all Blatant Instantiation Hints (BIH's) $^4$